Lisoph/chorus_studio/README.md

-Chorus Studio
+# Chorus Studio

-===
+![Latest screenshot of Chorus Studio](./latest_screenshot.png)

-![Latest screenshot of Chorus Studio](./latest_screenshot.png) This is what Chorus Studio currently looks like, if you were to run it.
+**Heavily WIP**

 ---

 Chorus Studio is aiming to be the world's *second* real-time collaborative DAW (digital audio workstation) and simultaneously trying to be the best!

 The *second* real-time collaborative DAW?
 Yes!
 The first one ever created, at least to my knowledge, is [Ohm Studio](https://www.ohmstudio.com/).
-Chorus Studio is amiming to be an open source knock-off of Ohm Studio.
+Chorus Studio is aiming to be an open source knock-off of Ohm Studio, except better in every way.

 ## Major features